• Skip navigation

 • Information for international applicants

-• Application and enrolment for international applicants
+• Application and enrollment for international applicants

 • Everything you need to know about coming to FAU